 - How to Get Influencers to Promote Your Content for Free

 - The Complete Guide To Building Your Blog Audience – Chapter 7: Outreach

 - 6 Clever Ways to Get Influencers to Link to You

-12. Interview Influencers
+#13.
+Interview Influencers

 If you want to get cited by other bloggers, and maybe get a link back to your own blog, join MyBlogU and respond to offers to be interviewed.

-It allows you to customize your posts and comments for every network to add #hashtags, tags, keywords or @handles, where applicable.
+It allows you to customize your posts and comments for every network to add #hashtags, tags, keywords, or handles, where applicable.
 Check out the post here for over 30 social media sites where you can share your blog content.

 Optimize your posts for each channel

 Researchers, Chenhao Tan et al, found that, if you want to get retweeted more, write tweets that include more information clearly, use language that aligns with previous messages and with the community at which it is aimed, and mimic news headlines.